tlwl19/EGL314/README.md

 Let's begin with the "Guess the Horoscope" game.
 <br>

-The main objective of this game is to test your memory by geetting 4 correct horoscope guesses.
+The main objective of this game is to test your memory by getting 4 correct horoscope guesses.
 <br>

 Let's see how to play this game.